9172 Manager II, MTA (Assistant Division Manager)

 This position may require the ability to transport work-related materials and equipment weighing up to 50lbs.

-Six (6) years of experience in a supervisory or management capacity.
+Three (3) years or more of supervisory experience or management capacity.

 Strong leadership skills including ability to identify issues and solve problems effectively.